 CDC Guidelines for Visiting Parks and Recreation Facilities

-As many Americans plan outdoor excursions to celebrate the Independence Day weekend, here are some reminders from the Centers for Disease Control and Prevention (CDC) regarding parks and playgrounds.
-(You can read the full list of recommendations at https://www.cdc.gov/coronavirus/2019-ncov/daily-life-coping/visitors.html)
+As many Americans plan outdoor excursions to celebrate the Independence Day weekend, here are some COVID-19 reminders from the Centers for Disease Control and Prevention (CDC) regarding parks and playgrounds.

 - Visit parks that are close to your home.
 Traveling long distances to visit a park may contribute to the spread of COVID-19, as travel may require you to stop along the way or be in close contact with others with whom you may not otherwise have contact.